-4 essentials to help you master work/life balance
+4 essentials to help you master work-life balance

 The days of young associates anchored to their desks, consumed at all hours with work, are fading into the past.
-If you want to appeal to the up-and-coming attorney demographic, providing a work/life balance will need to be your firm’s new modus operandi.
+If you want to appeal to the up-and-coming attorney demographic, providing a work-life balance will need to be your firm’s new modus operandi.

-A study from the Thomson Reuters Legal Department 2025 Series found that 50 percent of Millennial attorneys would change jobs for more work/life balance.
-That should be a wake-up call to all firms who haven’t yet taken into consideration the expectations of the Millennial attorney.
-To lure top talent among the digital generation you will need to improve efficiency, and the best place to start is by investing in technology.
+A Thomson Reuters Legal Department 2025 Series study found that 50% of millennial attorneys would change jobs for more work-life balance.
+That should be a wake-up call to all firms who haven’t yet considered the expectations for the well-being of the millennial attorney.
+To lure top talent among the digital generation, you will need to improve efficiency — and the best place to start is by investing in technology.

-#2 Implement online chat and legal call centers
+2. Implement online chat and legal call centers

 With that said, legal call centers also make it possible to unplug for a while each day by giving you the confidence that no call will go unanswered.
 The result is peace of mind and the freedom to be fully present in your downtime.

-#3 Invest in the cloud
+3. Invest in the cloud

-#4 Pay attention to your health and wellbeing
+4. Pay attention to your health and well-being

 - Block off time from your calendar each day and use it to take a jog at the park or indulge in your favorite hobby.
 The key is to treat those blocks of time as appointments so that you aren’t tempted to dismiss them as insignificant.